snicker02/Catoptron3D/README.md

 placed before the fold does nothing useful), or use the fold's own Offset, which defaults to 0.7 for exactly this reason.

+## KIFS and escape-time

+The IFS loop already **is** a KIFS loop: `p = scale*(p - c) + c` with a per-pass rotation is the classic `p = p*scale - offset` form, `s` accumulates `scale^N` so the DE convention matches, and a pre-fold rotation is expressible by putting a Rotate op ahead of the fold in the stack.
+Octahedral fold + scale 2 is a KIFS; box fold + sphere fold is Mandelbox geometry.

+What was missing was the **escape-time** half, and it was architectural rather than a missing op.
+Mandelbox, Mandelbulb and the Julias are not attractors — each pass re-adds a point, `p = scale*p + c`, which turns the attractor into an escape-time set.
+Three things are needed:

+1. **The original sample point must survive into the loop.** `mapT` now keeps `p0`.
+2. **The derivative recurrence becomes additive:** `dr = dr*|scale| + 1`, because d(p0)/d(p0) is
+   1. A purely multiplicative `s` cannot express that and gives a DE wrong by a growing factor.
+   A fixed Julia constant contributes no derivative, so only the orbit mode adds the 1.
+3. **A bailout.** Without one a power map runs to infinity in a few passes and the estimate is garbage.
+The orbit freezes at the escape point, which is where the classic `|p|/dr` is evaluated.

+These are the **Feedback** control in the IFS panel (off / orbit / constant), plus Bailout and Julia C. Two ops complete the set:

+- **Menger fold** — the canonical sponge step.
+Self-contained rather than leaning on the IFS contraction, because its conditional shift has to happen *after* the scale and the loop applies folds *before* it, so it could not be assembled from existing ops.
+- **Triplex power** — the Mandelbulb map.
+Pair it with orbit feedback for the Mandelbulb proper.

+### The textbook Mandelbulb derivative is wrong, and by how much

+Gate 2 rejected the standard running derivative `n*r^(n-1)` at **7.96x under-reported** for n = 8.
+That is not noise: in an orthonormal spherical frame the three singular values are `n*r^(n-1)`, `n*r^(n-1)`, and `n*r^(n-1) * |sin(n*theta)/sin(theta)|`.
+The textbook estimate drops the third, and that factor tends to **n** at the poles — 8 for n = 8, matching the measurement.

+So the classic Mandelbulb DE is not a valid lower bound near the poles, which is exactly where Mandelbulb renders have always shown artifacts.
+Catoptron declares the full norm instead: correct everywhere, at the cost of more march steps near the axis.

+### Measured step-scale requirements

+The default step scale is **0.85**, and that number is measured rather than chosen: the Mandelbox with orbit feedback overshoots by 16.3% under gate 3, needing 0.86.
+Escape-time forms also need far more march steps than mirror geometry — the Mandelbox starter ships at 768 steps with a hit epsilon of 6e-5, and it renders as noise at anything much coarser.

+**The camera gets folded here too.** A scale-2 Mandelbox has a bounding radius near 14-20, not 6.
+At distance 7 you are inside it and every pixel reads as surface.

 ### A trap worth naming once

 **The camera gets folded too.** It cost three bad renders.
 If a starter looks like an empty